BravoHoseok/Lee-s-Tech-Blog/docs/Cybersecurity/EllipticCurveCryptography.md

 ## Deep Dive
 1. <b>Elliptic Curve Cryptography</b>
     * The elliptic curve of ECC is based on the mathmetical function in the finite field, which contains a finite number of elements.
 Thus, the result of the operations of multiplication, addition, subtraction and division meet the rules of arithmetic known as the field axioms.
 The most common examples of finite fields are given by the integers mod p, which is a prime/binary number.
-    * The trapdoor function of ECC can be defined as <b>Pic.2</b>.
+    * The trapdoor function of ECC can be defined as shown in <b>[Pic.2]</b>.
 This function is ranging from 0 to (prime - 1).
 It means that there are no neative integers.
     * <p align="center">
     <img src="../../../asset/images/TrapdoorEq.jpg" width="300"/>
     <br><b>[Pic.2] Trapdoor Function</b></p>
     * Elliptic curve parameters (a, b) defines the property of the curve.
-For example, the parameter of secp256k curve is a = 0, b = 7 and the property of this curve is shown in <b>Pic.3</b>.
+For example, the parameter of secp256k curve is a = 0, b = 7 and the property of this curve is shown in <b>[Pic.3]</b>.
     * <p align="center">
     <img src="../../../asset/images/EllipticalCurve.jpg" width="300"/>
     <br><b>[Pic.3] Elliptic Curve</b></p>